Alexandra Railway Bridge: History

+Looking downstream towards the bridge, 2018.
+The Neville Hewitt Bridge can be seen in the background.

 In 1930 the Rockhampton City Council erected electric lighting along the footway over the length of the bridge.
-In 1942, during the Second World War, the Mayor of Rockhampton suggested that a roadway should be constructed on the Alexandra bridge as City Council buses were unable to use the road suspension bridge over the Fitzroy River as a result of their five tonne weight.

-With the road bridge also unsafe for use by military convoys, it was suggested that decking should be constructed on the bridge to provide for a 3.5 m wide roadway.
-As a result, American military convoys were able to use the bridge to cross the Fitzroy River.
+In 1942, during World War II, the Mayor of Rockhampton suggested that a roadway should be constructed on the Alexandra bridge as City Council buses were unable to use the road suspension bridge over the Fitzroy River as a result of their five tonne weight.
+With the road bridge also unsafe for use by military convoys, it was suggested that decking should be constructed on the bridge to provide for a 3.5 m roadway.
+As a result, American military convoys used the bridge to cross the Fitzroy River.
 Flagmen and guards were placed at each end of the bridge, and convoys were worked around train services where up to forty trains used the bridge per day.
 The decking was removed in 1945.

 In 1948 the bridge was used to carry electric cables to supply power to Rockhampton, as an alternative to towers.
 In 1951 steel handrails were installed along the length of the bridge.
 Repairs to the bridge were carried out in 1958 and 1960.